cuubas/e2e-test-builder/README.md

 ## extensions

 user extension is an additional javascript file that is executed in page context and have access to entire page and a test runner object.
 Runner itself is built with extensions in mind and allows you to add commands/accessors and hook into execution flow rather easily.
+New commands and accesors will automatically appear in suggestions list in ui window.

 #### Some examples: